dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/polynomials/4-expanding.md

 \end{align}

 {{% details title="Proofs" %}}
 We will expand the left hand sides to see if we arrive on the other side.
-Once we get to the other side, put a little box symbol{{% sn "box" %}}Mathematicians often use a box symbol $\Box$ to indicate the end of a proof.
+Once we get to the other side, put a little box symbol{{% sn box %}}Mathematicians often use a box symbol $\Box$ to indicate the end of a proof.
 Pretty cool, isn't it!{{% /sn %}} to indicate the proof is finished!

 1. Identity 1